- Download our Moving to Canada Guide (PDF)

-The process of securing suitable, reasonably priced accommodation in Canada can be a long and expensive task for expats.
-There is a general shortage of accommodation in most Canadian metropolises, so new arrivals who don't know much about the Canadian property market will benefit from using a real estate agent.
+The process of securing suitable, reasonably priced accommodation in Canada can be a long and arduous task for expats.
+There is high demand and a general shortage of accommodation in Canada’s major metros, so new arrivals with little knowledge of Canada’s property market might benefit from using a real-estate agent.

-Canada is a modern, highly industrialised and economically stable country, and the standard of accommodation is generally very high.
-Living quarters in Canada are generally more spacious than in Europe and will certainly have some kind of heating system in place to deal with some of the climate extremes.
+Canada is a modern, highly industrialised and economically stable country, and the standard of accommodation is generally high.
+Houses in Canada are generally more spacious than in Europe and will usually have some kind of heating system in place to deal with some of the weather extremes.